ozbaysa/Twitter-Video-Uploader/README.md

 twitter_video.upload
 ```
+4- Open the terminal and run your file

-4- And the most important one is Enjoy :kissing_heart:
+5- Final and the most important one is Enjoy :kissing_heart: